OpenArabicPE/journal_al-muqtabas/notes-tei-markup.md

 # Gaps in the transcription

-Gaps in the transcription as copied from shamela are marked as `<gap resp="#org_MS" unit="pages" quantity="1"/>`.
+Gaps in the transcription as copied from *shamela.ws* are marked as `<gap resp="#org_MS" unit="pages" quantity="1"/>`.
 Many, if not most of these originated as the gap between two halves of a single line of a *qaṣīda*.

 Sometimes shamela's transcribers could not read a word and marked such omissions with ellipses: